Etejerina/a-walk-in-python/day_3.md

 }
 ```

-In order to add an item to a dict, you can use the same sintax you use to change an item.
+In order to add an item to a dict, you can use the same syntax you use to change an item.

 ```python
 a_dict['singer'] = 'Eddie Vedder' # or a_dict.update({'singer': 'Eddie Vedder'})